Becky Johnson: Iron Cobra

-In 2002, Johnson co-founded the improv comedy duo Iron Cobra (with Graham Wagner).
-The duo began as a loose, ad hoc team at the competitive improv show Catch23 Improv and eventually moved on to larger shows, audio recordings and international touring.
+In 2002, Johnson co-founded the improv comedy duo Iron Cobra with Graham Wagner.
+The duo was formed as an ad hoc team for the emerging Toronto-based competitive improv show Catch23 Improv and eventually moved on to larger shows, audio recordings and international touring.
 Iron Cobra toured to festivals in Atlanta, Edmonton, Minneapolis, Nashville, Vancouver, Winnipeg and Chicago with their particular brand of aggressive awkward comedy.
 Iron Cobra was nominated for one Canadian Comedy Award in 2004 as best improv troupe.
 They were also nominated for the local Tim Sims Encouragement Fund Award in 2004 and made their only television appearance as part of the attached Cream of Comedy show on the Canadian Comedy Network.
 Iron Cobra eventually disbanded officially in 2010 when Wagner moved to Los Angeles to pursue a career as a television writer.
 In that year, Johnson accepted Iron Cobra's first tour of Europe and ended up performing all shows solo.
 Iron Cobra's Without Graham European Tour was the last project done under the Iron Cobra name.